 3. Build a Knowledge Base of Important, Reusable Information.

 For a lot of organizations, intranet knowledge management and building a knowledge base of information is super important.
 Many nonprofits work from specific codes and guidelines, many being difficult to remember … especially for newcomers.
 Because of this, you’ll need a “guidebook” at the disposal of you and your employees.

-Just as you can use intranet collaboration tools to create content for blogging, they can also be used to build an internal knowledge base that can serve as your organization’s handbook.
+Just as you can use intranet collaboration tools to create content for blogging, they can also be used to create an internal knowledge base that can serve as your organization’s handbook.
 Having a well-built knowledge base will help with onboarding of new employees, which can be a lengthy process otherwise.
 When you create content with intranet collaboration software, your knowledge base can be as big or small as you’d like.